ggmziray/graphql-restaurant-data-excercise/README.md

 # ExpressGraphQL

+The express-graphql module provides a simple way to create an Express server that runs a GraphQL API.

-This exercise uses restaurant data.
+This exercise uses restaurant data created during my fullstack MIT course.

 # GraphQL

-## here are the query and mutation structures
+## here are the query and mutation structures based on a GraphQL schema.

 mutation editrestaurants($idd: Int = 1, $name: String = "OLDO"){
 editrestaurant(id: $idd, name: $name){